1943 Belle Vue Harel Massacre

-The 1943 Belle Vue Harel Massacre refers to a significant strike which escalated into riots amongst labourers working in the fields of the Belle Vue Harel Sugar Estate, near the village of Belle Vue Harel on the island of Mauritius in September 1943.
+The 1943 Belle Vue Harel Strike refers to a significant strike which escalated into riots amongst labourers working in the fields of the Belle Vue Harel Sugar Estate, near the village of Belle Vue Harel on the island of Mauritius in September 1943.
 The riots led to the death of 4 people with an additional 16 people being injured.

 Events prior to the massacre

 Letter of demand

 In December 1942 labourers of Belle Vue Harel Sugar Estate were dissatisfied with the low wages being paid by the estate owners, the Harel and Rousset clans.
 Four of these workers (Andrée Moonsamy, Hurrynanan Boykount, Sirkisson Seenath and Kistnasamy Mooneesamy) wrote and signed a letter on behalf of all the estate's workers and sent it to the Director of Labour Department to ask for fairer compensation.

 Strike of 14 days

 As there was no response to their letter labourers at Belle Vue Harel Sugar Estate started to strike on 13 September 1943 in protest.
 They nominated Hurryparsad Ramnarain and Sharma Jugdambee to represent their interests on the Conciliation Board.
 In those days the interests of owners and growers of sugar cane were represented by the Labour Department and it was common practice for such conflicts to be resolved via the Conciliation Board meetings.
 On 17 September 1943 at a meeting of the Conciliation Board the Labour Department proposed an agreement to the 2 representatives Ramnarain and Jugdambee.
 Unfortunately these representatives failed to consult with the striking workers.
 A conflict of interest was also at play given that Ramnarain worked as a propagandist within the Department of Information which was headed by the Acting Director of Labour who also happened to be Chairman of the Conciliation Board.
 As a result the labourers of Belle Vue Harel rejected the new agreement and refused to resume work.
 They demanded the appointment of a new Conciliation Board and a fairer agreement.

 Seven days later on 24 September 1943 the owners of the sugar estate threatened workers who did not abide by his agreement to leave his sugar estate within 5 days.
 As the deadline of 29 September approached the owners and Labour Department had made arrangements with the local police to put an end to the strike.